 Ron Ponche is particularly popular during the holidays, especially at Christmas and New Years.
 A glass of Ron Ponche is sipped slowly, just like you would drink a glass of Baileys.

-Check out this sexy Panamanian chef showing off his Ron Ponche with chocolate recipe.
-It's in Spanish, but even if you don't understand, he makes it very easy to follow:
+Check out this sexy Panamanian chef showing off his chocolate Ron Ponche recipe.
+It's in Spanish, but even if you don't understand, he makes it very easy to follow!!

 For more inspiration, check out our 5 interesting facts about Panama you need to know.